germank/genova-demo/README.txt

 GLOBAL_VEC: the bin space with global data
 USE_GLOBAL: true if want to use GLOBAL_VEC to extract nearest neighbours. false otherwise
+EXPORT_ONLY: true if one wants only to obtain a csv file with the words coordinates
 NUM_NEIGHBOURS: the number of neighbours to extract per space (or in total for the global)
 MIN_OCCURRENCES:  number of times a word must occur in any space to be